When we talk about the Guggenheim Bilbao, the building, we mean a work of art in itself.

 And at that economic and social situation, with unbearable levels of unemployment, the idea of creating a museum of contemporary art of such a high cost, was seen by many as a difficult to justify expense.

-And to think that the Guggenheim would become the symbol of a society in transformation, would have been considered an idea more typical of fantasy than of reality.
+To think that the Guggenheim would become the symbol of a society in transformation, would have been considered an idea more typical of fantasy than of reality.

 But the miracle happened and the Guggenheim was followed by a set of unique buildings, projects from the most prestigious international studios.